Saturday, January 31, 2026

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt, INT view.
-Bearish sentiment remains below neutral.
+Bearish sentiment fell toward a weak Sell.

 Update Alt EMA.
-Bearish sentiment fell below neutral.
+Bearish sentiment fell to just above a weak Sell.
 The ST Composite as a ST (1-4 week) indicator includes the NYSE volume ratio indicator (NYDNV/NYUPV & NYDNV/NYDEC) and the UVXY $ Vol/[SPX Trend, SMA only].
 Weights are 80%/20%.

 Update EMA.
-Bearish sentiment declined slightly, but remains positive.
+Bearish sentiment remains just below a weak Buy.

-The ST VIX calls and SPXADP indicator bearish sentiment remains near neutral.
+The ST VIX calls and SPXADP indicator bearish sentiment remains below neutral.

 Update EMA.
-Bearish sentiment declined slightly below a weak Sell.
+Bearish sentiment remains just below a weak Sell.

 II.
 Dumb Money/Smart Money Indicators